zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 {{% /alert %}}

 Parameters are fully supported in the path and query part of the URL, in the header value, and in the body.
 They are defined within curly brackets.
 For example, in the URL, defining `numbers` as parameter would be `http://numbersapi.com/{numbers}`.
-All parameters must be added to the Parameters grid and match what is present within the curly brackets.
+The parameters that are configured for the URL, headers, or body within curly brackets are automatically added to the parameters grid.

 {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/get-header.png" class="no-border" >}}

-To add a parameter, follow these steps:
+You can manually add new parameters to the parameters grid directly.
+To do so, follow these steps:

 1. Open the **Parameters** tab and click **Add parameter**.
 2. Name your parameter and add a test value.